Employment Law

 California employees also have protection under the California Fair Employment and Housing Act (FEHA).
 The benefit of this law is there’s no requirement for a company, agency, or organization to have a minimum number of employees before you’re eligible to pursue a claim.
 California’s anti-sexual harassment law also provides broader protections than Title VII.

-DFEH complaints generally must be filed within three years of the date the harassment occurred.
-Similarly, you must file a civil lawsuit within one year of receiving a “right to sue” notice from the DFEH.
+CRD complaints generally must be filed within three years of the date the harassment occurred.
+Similarly, you must file a civil lawsuit within one year of receiving a “right to sue” notice from the CRD.

 If you file a complaint with the EEOC, you typically have 300 days from the date of alleged harm to file a charge against an employer with 15 or more employees.
 However, federal employees must initiate the complaint process within 45 days.
-And charges against employers of less than 15 must be filed within 365 days with the DFEH in the State of California.
+Charges against employers with less than 15 must be filed within 365 days with the CRD in the State of California.

 Should you miss the filing deadline, there may be other options.
 Thanks to California AB 1619, sexual assault victims have additional time to file.
 AB 1619 was passed in response to the #MeToo movement and extended the filing deadline for sexual assault survivors to 10 years after the last episode of abuse.